 If you missed the open enrollment period and do not qualify for a Special Enrollment Period, you may be eligible for Medicaid or the Children’s Health Insurance Program (CHIP).
 These programs provide low-cost or free health insurance coverage to individuals and families with limited income and resources.

 Medicaid eligibility varies by state, but generally, it includes low-income adults, pregnant women, children, elderly adults, and individuals with disabilities.
 CHIP, on the other hand, specifically provides coverage for children in families that earn too much to qualify for Medicaid but cannot afford private insurance.
-Both Medicaid and CHIP have year-round enrollment, meaning you can apply at any time.
+Medicaid and CHIP have year-round enrollment, meaning you can apply anytime.

 Key Points: